-ML&Co., in its sole discretion, may redeem the Notes, in whole but not in part, on any quarterly Interest Payment Date beginning on April , 2008, to but excluding the maturity date (the date on which the early redemption, if any, occurs being the "Early Redemption Date") by giving notice to the trustee at least five scheduled Business Days prior to the Early Redemption Date.
-Any date on which we give notice to the trustee that we are redeeming the Notes is referred to as the "Early Redemption Notice Date".
+ML&Co., in its sole discretion, may redeem the Notes, in whole but not in part, on any quarterly Interest Payment Date beginning on April 5, 2008, to but excluding the maturity date (the date on which the early redemption, if any, occurs being the "Early Redemption Date") by giving notice to the trustee at least five scheduled Business Days prior to the Early Redemption Date.
+The holder of the Notes should expect to receive less than five Business Days' notice.
 The notice to the trustee will specify the Early Redemption Date.
 The trustee will provide notice of the early redemption election to the registered holders of the Notes, specifying the Early Redemption Date.
 While the Notes are held at the depositary, the registered holder will be the depositary, and the depositary will receive notice of the early redemption.
 So long as the depositary is the registered holder of the Notes, notice of our election to exercise the early redemption option will be forwarded as more fully described in the accompanying general prospectus supplement under "Description of Debt Securities-Depositary".